MartinYeung5/APEX/README.md

 # APEX

 [Current Problem]
-1. People is not connevient to buy herbal medicine (complimentary) in Indonesia (Target country is Indonesia)
+1. People is not convenient to buy herbal medicine (complementary) in Indonesia (Target country is Indonesia)
 2. The clinic or pharmacy may not have the herbal medicine you want or suitable for you.
-Acutally, each clinic or pharmacy may have the limitaion of the medicine in their shop.
+Actually, each clinic or pharmacy may have the limitation of the medicine in their shop.

 [Solution]

-Develop an online marketplace (mobile App) for herbal medicine complimentary in order to let public to buy the product more convenient.
+Develop an online marketplace (mobile App) for herbal medicine complementary in order to let public to buy the product more convenient.
-Moreover, the marketplace can offer various information about the herbal knowleadge and usage guildeline.
+Moreover, the marketplace can offer various information about the herbal knowledge and usage guideline.

 ## Target Market
 Indonesia (at the beginning)